Dr-Brights-Facility/Bug-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior if able:
 1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+2. Do `xyz`
+3. Observe bug

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots or links to video clips to help explain your problem.
+You can copy and paste images on your clipboard directly into this editor, or you can paste links to images / videos here.

 **Server and time**
 - What server you were on